OpenVoiceOS/community-docs/docs/intents.md

 Find {object}
 ```

 There is no performance benefit to using parentheses expansion.
 When used appropriately, this syntax can be much clearer to read.
-However more complex structures should be broken down into multiple lines to aid readability and reduce false utterances being included in the model.
+However, more complex structures should be broken down into multiple lines to aid readability and reduce false utterances being included in the model.
 Overuse can even result in the model training timing out, rendering the Skill unusable.

 ### Using it in a Skill

-The `intent_handler()` _decorator_ can be used to create a examples based intent handler by passing in the filename of the `.intent` file as a string.
+The `intent_handler()` _decorator_ can be used to create an examples based intent handler by passing in the filename of the `.intent` file as a string.

 You may also see the `@intent_file_handler` decorator used in Skills.
 This has been deprecated and you can now replace any instance of this with the simpler `@intent_handler` decorator.